Publications › AIR-Commissioned Papers

 - How does the relationship between literacy, numeracy, formal education, and vocational training and social outcomes compare in the two populations—prison and household?

-Factors That Influence the Educational Attainment, Employment, Economic Mobility, and Successful Reentry of Incarcerated Parents (Lul Tesfai, Daniel M. Leeds, and Juliana Pearson, CNA Education)
+Factors That Influence the Educational Attainment, Employment, Economic Mobility, and Successful Reentry of Incarcerated Parents (Daniel M. Leeds, Juliana Pearson, and Leslie Scott, CNA Education)

 This paper will use 2014 PIAAC prison data to study factors that influence the educational attainment, employment, economic mobility, and successful reentry of the justice-involved parents.
 Specifically, they will answer the following questions: